my-first-pr/hacktoberfest-2018/README.md

  - ~~Having a social life~~ [![github-alt][github-img]](https://github.com/BenTechy66)

+###PatrickSedlacek
+-I am a recent graduate from University and recently started my career as a developer.
+-I volunteer with High School students teaching them programming and robotics.
+-I will have each of them participate in Hacktoberfest tonight!!

 ### duongoku
 - I'm a student and I'm in last year of highschool.
 - I'm interested in competitive programming, physics, calculus and tech stuff.